 Ending your tenancy

 If you want to move out, you must give us four weeks’ notice and continue to pay your rent during the notice period.
-If you have a fixed term tenancy, we must agree to a surrender of the tenancy.
+If you have a fixed-term tenancy, we must agree to a surrender of the tenancy.

 If you return the keys without giving the correct notice, rent and other charges will be liable until the notice period expires.

 In all cases vacant possession of the home must be given.
 There must be no-one still living there, and all pets and possessions should be removed, leaving the property and garden clean and clear.
+The property must be returned in an acceptable and clean condition.
+Where this is not possible, charges will apply to the deceased tenants’ estate.

 Access to your home